 Since this breed is so ancient, and Tibet has always been isolated, it’s difficult to determine the exact history of these majestic canines.
 But one thing’s for sure: the Tibetan Mastiff is the guard dog supreme.
 Mighty guardians of the Himalayas, these dogs may have been used as the blueprint to create all modern mastiffs.

-We hope you enjoyed learning about these Working Group breeds.
-Now when you hear the phrase “work like a dog,” you’ll know exactly what it means!
+Next time you hear the phrase “work like a dog,” you’ll know exactly what it means!